 Without digital ordering, a walk-in guest can remain fairly anonymous and whatever you learn about them during their visit can’t necessarily be effectively captured.
 But when walk-in diners use digital ordering, it automatically creates a new guest profile or attaches them to their existing profile.
 If a guest arrives and is put into the system as “John Blue Jacket,” digital ordering, which prompts guests to enter their phone number or email address, ensures he’ll be connected with “John Smith,” who already has a guest profile.

 This information can help you stay connected with guests after their visit as well.
 You can use the information you gleaned from digital ordering to send more personalized marketing emails.
-For example, if you’ve learned a guest loves craft beer. you can reach out to tell them about an upcoming beer dinner or rare keg release.
+For example, if you’ve learned a guest loves craft beer, you can reach out to tell them about an upcoming beer dinner or rare keg release.
 When you can capture these personal details, it becomes easier to send them emails relevant to their interests and keep them coming back in 2022 and in the future.

 Review powerful insights

 When you capture orders via online ordering, it provides valuable data that can help restaurateurs understand trends as they emerge and spot areas for improvement before problems develop.